parasuramjavadeveloper/bus-services/README.md

 ## Implementation

 On Application Startup reading TrafikLab APIs and compute the Top 10 BusLines and its BusStopNames and stores in the SpringBoot Cache Store.
+Developed the REST API with SpringBoot application and Swagger Documentation added for the API to Get the Top 10 BusLines and its BusStops.